Melissa Ramirez, Ph.D.

 About Me

-I obtained my B. A. in chemistry at the University of Pennsylvania in 2016.
-While at UPenn, I received scholarships through the Gates Millennium Program and American Chemical Society Scholars Program and conducted undergraduate research in the laboratory of Professor Gary Molander.
-Thereafter, I attended UCLA and was trained as a computational and synthetic organic chemist in the laboratories of Professors Ken Houk and Neil Garg.
-While at UCLA, I was awarded NIH F31 Ruth L. Kirschstein and UCLA Eugene V. Cota Robles Fellowships, obtaining my Ph.D. in organic chemistry in 2021.
-Currently, I am an NIH K99/R00 MOSAIC Scholar, NSF MPS-Ascend Fellow, and Caltech Presidential Postdoctoral Scholar in the group of Professor Brian Stoltz.
-As a postdoc in the Stoltz laboratory, my research focuses on the development of catalytic methods for enantioselective quaternary center formation using a combination of experiments and computations.
+For my PhD studies, I attended UCLA and was trained as a computational and synthetic organic chemist in the laboratories of Professors Ken Houk and Neil Garg.
+I was awarded NIH F31 Ruth L. Kirschstein and UCLA Eugene V. Cota Robles Fellowships, obtaining my Ph.D. in organic chemistry in 2021.
+Thereafter, I conducted postdoctoral research in the group of Professor Brian Stoltz as an NIH K99/R00 MOSAIC Scholar, NSF MPS-Ascend Fellow, and Caltech Presidential Postdoctoral Scholar.
+At Caltech, my research focused on the development of catalytic methods for enantioselective quaternary center formation using a combination of experiments and computations.